KayinCheung/Gemini-Sandbox-Market-Make/README.md

 # Gemini Sandbox Market Make

+These are python scripts for market making on Gemini's exchange.
+Built on Python 3.6.4.

 ## Getting started
 1) Create an account at Gemini's sandbox exchange: https://exchange.sandbox.gemini.com/
 2) Generate an API Key.
 Tick "trading" at API trading key settings during creation.